Alienstock is on and people have gathered in the Nevada dessert for this weekend’s festival.

-Here’s everything we know about the Alienstock festival so far.
+Here’s everything we know about Alienstock so far.

 What is Alienstock?

-According to its website, Alienstock is a “party in the desert” that will feature camping, music, art installations and surprise performances.
-Brock Daily, one of Roberts’ fellow organizers, told TIME that a lineup of mostly EDM performers will be announced in the coming weeks.
+According to its website, Alienstock was originally a “party in the desert” that would feature camping, music, art installations and surprise performances.
+Brock Daily, one of Roberts’ fellow organizers, told TIME that a lineup of mostly EDM performers would be announced in the weeks leading up to the festival.

-The festival is meant to bring together people who are interested in the mystique surrounding Area 51 without encouraging them to attempt an illegal raid on a top-secret military installation.
+The festival was meant to bring together people who are interested in the mystique surrounding Area 51 without encouraging them to attempt an illegal raid on a top-secret military installation.

 When is Alienstock?

-Alienstock is set to take place the same weekend as the original event: Sept.
+Alienstock is taking place now, the same weekend as the original Storm Area 51 event: Sept.
 20-22.
-Early-birds are invited to arrive on Thursday, Sept.
-19, a day that will be devoted to parking and organization.
-The festival will officially begin on Friday, Sept.
-20 and end at noon on Sunday, Sept.
+Early birds began to arrive on Wednesday, Sept.
+18, a day before the festival’s original start date, which was intended to be devoted to parking and organization.
+The festival officially begins on Friday, Sept.
+20 and ends at noon on Sunday, Sept.
 22.

 Where is Alienstock?

-The Alienstock festival is set to take place in Rachel, Nev., the closest town to Area 51.
-Rachel, a town with an official population of just 98 people, is located about two hours outside of Las Vegas and sits near the midpoint of Nevada State Route 375, a.k.a. the Extraterrestrial Highway.
+The Alienstock festival is underway in Rachel, Nev., the closest town to Area 51.
+Rachel, a town with an official population of just 54 people, is located about two hours outside of Las Vegas and sits near the midpoint of Nevada State Route 375, a.k.a. the Extraterrestrial Highway.

-The Alienstock website claims that the festival has already secured the entire front portion of Rachel with the help of The Little A’LE’INN, the only hotel and restaurant in the town.
-However, the town’s website warns that Rachel is not prepared for an event of this caliber and that its residents will not allow their town to be taken over.
+The Alienstock website claimed that the festival had secured the entire front portion of Rachel with the help of the Little A’Le’Inn, the only hotel and restaurant in the town.
+However, the town’s website warned that Rachel was not prepared for an event of that caliber and that its residents would not allow their town to be taken over.

 Some of Rachel’s residents also shared their personal objections with Alienstock with TIME.
 “The locals are not on board, nobody asked us, and we don’t appreciate anyone threatening to take over our town,” Joerg Arnu, who first bought property in Rachel in 2003 and runs the town website, told TIME.
 “I’ll do anything in my power to prevent this.”